-Snow!
-It’s cold, wet and slippery.
-And that’s exactly what makes it so fun!
+It’s cold, wet, and slippery, and that’s exactly what makes snow so fun!
 Well, for the kids anyway!
-When Old Man Winter showers them with the gift of snowflakes, there’s nothing better to do than celebrating the fresh blanket of white.
-A winter sledding party is a great way to do just that – and some sledding games are sure to enhance the excitement of this occasion.
+When Old Man Winter showers them with the gift of snowflakes, there’s nothing better to do than celebrate the fresh blanket of white.
+A winter sledding party is a great way to do just that—and some sledding games are sure to enhance the excitement of this season.

 Sled Pulling Race

 A sled-pulling race is as simple as it sounds.
 To play, divide kids into teams of two.
 Draw a starting line and a finish line in the snow.
 Make sure that the land between the start and finish lines is flat since you won’t want kids pulling the sleds downhill.
 Place two sleds behind the starting line.
 One team member will sit on each sled, while the other team member will pull it.
 On “go!” the sled pullers will race to be the first to pull their teammate over the finish line.

 This game is played similarly to the sled pulling race, but instead of a child passenger, the sled will transport stuffed animals from point A to point B. Gather as many stuffed animals as you can and divide the kids into two teams.
 Evenly divide the plush animals between the teams.
 When you signal the start of the race, each team will place, stack, or pile their stuffies onto their sleds.
 Once the animals are all on the sled, they’ll have to pull it to the finish line.
 If any of the plush animals fall off along the way, however, the team will have to pick up the toy, return to the starting line, and try again.
 The first team to safely deliver all of their stuffed pets across the finish line wins the race.